“9. Relief Society,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 The Relief Society president has the following responsibilities.
 Her counselors assist her.

-Lead the Relief Society’s efforts to participate in the work of salvation and exaltation (see chapter 1).
+Lead the Relief Society’s efforts to participate in God’s work of salvation and exaltation (see chapter 1).

 Organize and oversee the service of ministering sisters.
 Coordinate ministering assignments with the elders quorum presidency, meeting at least quarterly.
 Seek the bishop’s approval for ministering assignments.
 Hold ministering interviews at least quarterly.
 See chapter 21.

 Coordinate the Relief Society’s efforts to strengthen young adult sisters in the ward, both single and married.
 One counselor may be assigned to serve with young single adults (see 188.8.131.52).